publiccodenet/about/activities/staff-management/expense.md

 The expense can now be approved by your manager and the accountant.

-You'll get a message in the NMBRS app if:
+You'll get a notification on your Tentoo NMBRS ESS (employee self service) app if:

 * there are questions about your reimbursement request
 * your reimbursement request is rejected